Schools and Students

 Figures and Tables

-Table S2: Standard errors for the percentage distribution of schools according to community type and level, by sector and private school type: 1999-2000
+Table S5: Standard errors for the percentage distribution of schools according to concentration of minority students, by sector and private school type: 1999–2000

 Table S6: Standard errors for the percentage of schools that had any students eligible for free or reduced-price lunches and, in participating schools, the average percentage of students who were eligible, by sector and private school type: 1999–2000